-The focus of the peer review process will use the 21c state evaluation plan as its framework along with additionally selected focus items for 2020-21.
-The statewide evaluation results as detailed in the 21c statewide evaluation plan and the associated 2018-19 and 19-20 Cognito Annual Performance Report (APR) questions and data points will frame the agenda and questions, with the APR report serving as a baseline data set.
-In addition, completed site visit self-assessments will inform the categories below and the analysis, as will past AOE responses to recent Annual Performance Reports.
+The focus of the peer review process will use the 21C state evaluation plan goals as its framework along with additionally selected focus items for 2022-23.
+Associated recent Annual Performance Report (APR) questions and data points will inform the agenda and questions, with the APR report serving as a baseline data set.
+In addition, completed self-assessments will inform the categories below and the analysis, as will past AOE responses to recent Annual Performance Reports.

-T 3 T Pro lect.
-Name:
+Project Name:

 Director:

 Visit Date:

 Visiting Team:

 Date of Final Report: